Budget Pacing in Repeated Auctions: Regret and Efficiency without Convergence: Introduction

-We framed our regret bounds in a stochastic environment, but in fact we prove an even stronger individual guarantee by considering \emph{dynamic} regret, permitting the opposing bids to change adaptively (and adversarially) based on the auction history.
+While the discussion above is framed in a stochastic environment, we prove an even stronger individual guarantee by permitting the opposing bids to change adaptively and adversarially based on the auction history.
+(Indeed, realistic auction environments are not necessarily stochastic from the individual bidder's perspective, because the other agents' bidding algorithms may be revising their bids.)
 In such an environment, we show that gradient-based pacing achieves vanishing regret relative to the \emph{perfect pacing sequence}, which is the sequence of pacing multipliers such that the expected spend in each round is precisely the per-round budget. \footnote{This guarantee is parameterized by the total round-to-round change in the ``perfect" pacing multipliers.} In a stochastic environment, this perfect pacing sequence is precisely the single best fixed pacing multiplier in hindsight.
-More generally, this sequence may not be uniform and is not necessarily the sequence that maximizes expected value subject to the budget constraint.
-Achieving low regret against the latter objective in an adversarial environment is essentially hopeless (more on this in Section~\ref{sec:related}).
+More generally, this sequence may not be uniform and is not necessarily the sequence that maximizes expected utility or value subject to the budget constraint.
+Achieving low regret against this stronger benchmark in an adversarial environment is essentially hopeless (more on this in Section~\ref{sec:related}).
 Therefore, we suggest the perfect pacing sequence as a reasonable and tractable benchmark for this problem, and one particularly suitable for our algorithm (see \Cref{rem:regret-benchmark}).
 In fact, following this sequence (i.e., matching a target spend rate as closely as possible across time) can be a natural and desirable goal for a budget management system.

+\xhdr{Numerical Simulations.} To complement our theoretical findings, we provide semi-synthetic numerical simulations of \cref{alg:bg} based on auction and campaign data from {Microsoft's} Bing Advertising platform. {Motivated by the impossibility of {sublinear-}regret guarantees against this benchmark in adversarial environments, we simulate {\emph{self-play}}: the progression of a multi-player environment in which the competing bidding agents engage in simultaneous learning.
+We consider the utility-maximization objective for second-price payment rules, and the value-maximization objective for both first- and second-price payment rules.} We focus on regret relative to the standard benchmark: the best fixed pacing multiplier in hindsight.
+We find numerically that simultaneous execution of \cref{alg:bg} yields vanishing regret in our simulations, with regret rate less than $T^{3/5}$.

+Furthermore, we compare {\cref{alg:bg}} to other common online learning methods by evaluating both the (individual) empirical regret rate and (aggregate) liquid welfare obtained during self-play. {Our comparators are based on} Adaptive Moment Estimation (Adam)~\cite{kingma2014adam}, Multiplicative Updating (MU)~\cite{Borgs-www07}, and Optimistic Gradient Descent (OGD)~\cite{rakhlin2013online}.
+We find that Adam has an improved regret rate at the expense of lower aggregate liquid welfare, MU is dominated by \cref{alg:bg} on both liquid welfare and regret rate, and OGD has comparable performance to \cref{alg:bg} on both measures.